 What to know before you search

-Eligibility typically depends on cardiovascular history, cholesterol levels, presence of plaque on imaging, and genetic factors like familial hypercholesterolemia or elevated lipoprotein(a).
+Eligibility typically depends on cholesterol levels, history of heart attack or stroke, presence of plaque on imaging, and whether current medications have achieved treatment goals.

 What types of trials are currently open

-- Prevention trials — Testing whether new drugs reduce heart attacks and strokes in people with atherosclerosis.
-These often run for years to count cardiovascular events.
+- Prevention trials — Testing whether new drugs reduce heart attacks and strokes in people with atherosclerosis, often following participants for years to count events.

 Recently added Atherosclerosis trials